posthtml/posthtml-components/readme.md

 </div>
 ```

-So the prop `size` is not override since we prepend `computed:` to the attribute, while the prop `title` is override.
-And the prop `items` is merged and not override.
 You can also notice how the `class` attribute is merged with `class` attribute of the first node.
 Let's see in next section more about this.

-You can change how attributes are merged by passing via options a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).
+You can change how attributes are merged with global locals defined via options by passing a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).
-By default, it's used to concat array.

 By default, all props are scoped to the component, and are not available to nested components.
 You can however change this accordingly to your need.
 Let's see below example.